 o Hosting facility is damaged and will be unavailable for an extended period. o Other criteria, as appropriate and as defined by Nexelus.

-If the plan is to be activated, the CTO is to notify and inform team members of the details of the event and if relocation is required.
+If the plan is to be activated, the GM is to notify and inform team members of the details of the event and if relocation is required.

-Upon notification from the CTO, group leaders and managers are to notify their respective teams.
+Upon notification from the GM, group leaders and managers are to notify their respective teams.
 Team members are to be informed of all applicable information and prepared to respond and relocate if necessary.

-The CTO in consultation with the systems/network manager and dev ops lead is to notify the hosting facility partners that a contingency event has been declared, if applicable.
+The GMin consultation with the systems/network manager and dev ops lead is to notify the hosting facility partners that a contingency event has been declared, if applicable.
 In addition, this team should determine the location and the source of backup material and the recovery infrastructure location as the alternate site

-The CTO is to notify remaining personnel and executive leadership on the general status of the incident.
+The GM is to notify remaining personnel and executive leadership on the general status of the incident.

 Notification can be delivered via message, email, or phone.